Spectrality of product-form self-similar measures and tiles: Introduction

-{\bf Strategy of the proof and remarks}. \begin{enumerate}[\rm(1)] \item The main difficulty is to relate the parameters $N$, $L$, and $m$, which are independent.
-This leads to a complicated relation among the zero sets of the Fourier transforms of $\mu_{\rho,D}$.
-To avoid this difficulty in the proof, we use an equivalent definition of $d$ in \eqref{2.11}, which is given in \eqref{eq3.1.0}.
-The original definition in \eqref{2.11} is convenient for concrete applications (e.g., Examples 1.3 and 1.4), while the new one in \eqref{eq3.1.0} better reflects the essential relations among the parameters.
+\item The main difficulty in our proof arises from the independence of the parameters $N, L,$ and $m$, which leads to complicated relations among the zero sets of the associated Fourier transforms.
+To overcome this, we give an equivalent definition of $d$ (see \eqref{eq3.1.0} below) for the theoretical proofs.
+While the explicit formula in \eqref{2.11} is highly convenient for concrete applications (see, for instance, Examples 1.3 and 1.4), the equivalent formulation in \eqref{eq3.1.0} captures the essential arithmetic relations among the parameters much better.